hoodiecrow/ConsTcl/README.md

 The parsing process translates an expression from external representation to internal representation.
 The external representation is a 'recipe' for an expression that expresses it in a unique way.

 For example, the external representation for a vector is a sharp sign (#), a left parenthesis ((), the external representation for some values, and a right parenthesis ()).
+When the reader or parser is working through input, a `#(` symbol signals that a vector structure is being read.
+A number of subexpressions for the elements of the vector follow, and then a closing parenthesis `)` signals that the vector is done.
+The elements are saved in vector memory and the vector gets the address to the first element and the number of elements.

 ![vrep](/images/vector-representation)